 Frequently Asked Questions about Independent Living

-How does Leisure Networks Supported Independent Living differ from other providers?
+How does Leisure Networks provide Supported Independent Living that is different?

-Leisure Networks’ Independent Living team provide a unique service that focuses on person centred supports within someone’s own home.
-Unlike traditional group style accommodation, we work with people who are seeking supports in a private rental or owned home, which may be for a single person or multiple housemates looking to live together.
+Leisure Networks’ Independent Living team provide a unique service that focuses on person centered supports within someone’s own home.
+Unlike traditional group style accommodation, we work with people who are seeking supports in their own private rental or owned home, which may be for a single person or multiple housemates looking to live together.

-Our model allows for tailored supports that understand that no two homes are the same.
-We work with people to design a plan that best suits them and empowers the person/s to live their best life.
+Our model allows for tailored supports that understands that no two homes are the same.
+We work with people to design a plan that best suits them and empowers individuals live their best life.

 Moving into your own home is one of the biggest changes you will have in your life, and we understand that preparing for this change can be just as important as the move itself.
-To make the transition as smooth as possible we will work closely with you and your team, people such as your Support Coordinator, Occupational Therapist, and informal supports.
-We will develop what we call a Thrive Living Plan, that includes how we can help you to build your confidence with living independently.
+As part of our Supported Independent Living model, we offer our customers the option to be supported in the lead up to the move, assisting you to make the transition as smooth as possible.
+We will work closely with you and your team, people such as your Support Coordinator, Occupational Therapist, and informal supports to develop a transition plan that is right for you.
 You tell us how long you would like this transition plan to be and if you have the flexibility, we can make this shorter or longer based on how ready you feel.

-Your Thrive Living Plan may include things such as meeting and developing trust with the staff who will be working with you, doing some single and short-term overnight stays, and working with your team to find supports for skill building on things you might need help with such as money handling or meal preparation.
+Your Transition Plan may include things such as meeting and developing trust with the staff who will be working with you, building your confidence with single and short-term overnight stays which gradually increase over time, helping you to become familiar with the local community, practicing travel to and from your regular activities and working with your team to find supports for skill building on things you might need help with such as money handling or meal preparation.

 I’m not quite ready to move out, but I’d like to build my skills so that I can one day, can Leisure Networks help me to do this?

-If living independently is a long-term goal for you, but you would like to start increasing your readiness now, we can support you with 1:1 or group-based activities focused on building specific skills you would like to work on.
+If living independently is a long-term goal for you, but you would like to start increasing your readiness now, then the Thrive program may be a great option for you.

-Information on all these options is available through our website, or you can contact our experienced Customer Service team to discuss which programs may be suited to your needs.
+Information on all these options is available through our website, or you can contact our experienced Independent Living team to discuss whether this program is right for you.

 Do I need to find my own accommodation?